 Cold finger tests are a standard method for testing paraffin inhibitors, but there is no standard testing protocol, and sometimes different labs can see inconsistent results.
 Shell and BHGE studied the root causes of these issues.
 As operators rely on longer subsea tiebacks, an upward trend in the number of plugs caused by paraffins and hydrates has been seen.
 New prevention and remediation methods are discussed to help solve these challenges.
 A test method is being developed to screen paraffin chemistries in the presence of brine, closer resembling dynamic field conditions.

+The fourth industrial revolution is taking the oil and gas business by storm.
+Many companies have increased resources for big-data analytics and machine learning.
+Though no one sees physical oilfield services as in decline, development in these areas may take a back seat to artificial intelligence.
 An oil and gas startup has attracted the business with a major operator thanks to its ability to forecast whether production-enhancing chemicals will work as advertised.
 The evolution of horizontal drilling and multistage completions has changed matrix stimulation from the “more acid, better result” belief to effective lateral distribution and deeper penetration with less acid.
-Researchers at the University of Calgary have developed a solid pellet that can transport bitumen and heavy oil by railcar instead of pipelines.
-With multistage operations becoming the industry norm, operators need easily deployable diversion technologies that will protect previously stimulated perforations and enable addition of new ones.
-This paper reviews several aspects of the use of in-stage diversion.

 Halliburton broke ground in Saudi Arabia for the first oilfield chemical manufacturing reaction plant in the Kingdom.
 Researchers from Chevron are looking into a new approach to understand the drivers of polymer hydration.
 How might this affect the design of mixing systems in the field, and could it affect offshore EOR applications?
 A new purpose-built center offers cutting-edge research, formulation analysis, and testing in one location.
 This paper considers some of the challenges and learnings associated with the application of chemicals for preservation of coated pipe/flowline for a major liquefied-natural-gas (LNG) project in Australia.